kishan-dhankecha/pico-ios/README.md

 ## Project Status

-This is a solo dev project designed to push the limits of WebAssembly-to-Native bridging.
-While an App Store release is a future possibility that I'm gunning for, the current priority is maintaining an uncompromised, open-source experience for the PICO-8 community.
+This is a solo dev project designed to bring the PICO-8 communnity a beautiful native app for iPhones and iPads.
+I'm aiming to submit this to the AppStore as soon as possible, after all the positive support!
+Check back soon (:
 ### build from source
 ```bash
 npm install && npx cap sync && npx cap open ios
 ```

 ## How to Get Games

+### v1.4+

+Use the BBS Browser by clicking the globe icon at the top.
+This lets you search lexaloffle's games in-app!

+### Manually:

 Pocket8 uses standard PICO-8 cartridges (`.p8` or `.p8.png`).